sapphyrus/WildSkript-Deobfuscator/README.md

 ![Preview](http://i.imgur.com/vry0Luv.gif)

 ### How it works:
-First, this tool unpacks the packed file which is actually a ´.zip´ containing a file named ´tmp.ws´.
-That file contains every character code multiplied with the power separated by a ´-´, so it just divides each character code by the power and converts it back into a character.
+First, this tool unpacks the packed file which is actually a `.zip` containing a file named `tmp.ws`.
+That file contains every character code multiplied with the power separated by a `-`, so it just divides each character code by the power and converts it back into a character.

 ### Download: